 With 32 miles of pristine white-sand beaches, it’s no wonder that Gulf Shores is one of the best Alabama getaways!
 Located in South Alabama, Gulf Shores is a vibrant resort beach town with a ton to do!

 The warm ocean water is the perfect place to play, with plenty of picnic spots to rest at.
 There are so many hiking trails nearby, like the local favorite Hugh S. Branyon Backcountry Trail.
 For more outdoor adventure, try paddle boarding, kayaking, and bird watching, or you can even go on a scenic cruise!
 The Alabama Gulf Coast Zoo is a crowd-pleaser for visitors of all ages.

 With such a fun-packed vacation, you’ll be happy to know that the restaurants around Gulf Shores offer some of the best fresh seafood.
 In fact, this town is known for its National Shrimp Festival.

 Make sure to check out our list of the best cities and small towns in Alabama for inspiration on where to visit next!

 Hilton Garden Inn Orange Beach: check rates at Booking.com

 Huntsville, also known as Rocket City, is one of the top family weekend getaways in Alabama.
 This Northern Alabama city is known for its role in the Space Race as the home of NASA’s largest flight center.

-The city of Huntsville itself boast a quaint and bustling downtown, with plenty of restaurants to try.
+The city of Huntsville itself boasts a quaint and bustling downtown, with plenty of restaurants to try.
 The Huntsville Botanical Garden is also out of this world!